Exam board · Qualifications Scotland

 Past papers

-What SQA is
+What Qualifications Scotland is

 The Scottish qualification ladder

-National 3 / National 4 / National 5
+National 3, National 4, and National 5

 Higher

 Taken in S5 (age 16-17).
-Higher is the workhorse of Scottish university entry — most Scottish students sit five Highers across one year, and Scottish universities make conditional offers based on Higher results.
+Higher is the workhorse of Scottish university entry: most Scottish students sit five Highers across one year, and Scottish universities make conditional offers based on Higher results.
 Each Higher combines an external exam with coursework or internal assessment, depending on the subject.

 Advanced Higher

 Taken in S6 (age 17-18) by students staying for the optional final year.
-Advanced Higher is more academically rigorous than Higher — closer to first-year undergraduate study in some subjects — and is required for entry to competitive Scottish university courses (Medicine, Law, some Engineering and Sciences).
+Advanced Higher is more academically rigorous than Higher (closer to first-year undergraduate study in some subjects) and is required for entry to competitive Scottish university courses (Medicine, Law, some Engineering and Sciences).
 Students typically sit 3-4 Advanced Highers.

 Scottish Baccalaureate

-How SQA assessment works
+How Qualifications Scotland assessment works

-English universities typically ask for a combination of Highers and Advanced Highers (e.g. AAAA Highers + ABB Advanced Highers for competitive courses).
-Scottish universities usually phrase offers in Highers terms only.
+For UK university applications outside Scotland, UCAS handles the equivalence: National 5 is comparable to GCSE; Higher is comparable to AS-level (and widely considered slightly more demanding); Advanced Higher is comparable to A-level (some courses treat Advanced Higher as slightly stronger).
+English universities typically ask for a combination of Highers and Advanced Highers (for example AAAA Highers plus ABB Advanced Highers for competitive courses).
+Scottish universities usually phrase offers in Higher terms only.

 Past papers and resources